gdthemis/PL1-2020/README.md

 ### Stay Home :

-Given a map of the world, that contains obstacles, paths, Airports and corona virus contaminated places, find a way to reach the final destination without being infected.
+Given a map of the world, that contains obstacles, paths, Airports and corona virus contaminated places, find a way to reach the final destination from a starting point without being infected.
 You can walk on the map one step every second.
 Corona virus is expanding to every neighbour place every 2 seconds but, if corona virus reaches an airport, after 5 seconds all airports will be contaminated.

 Languages : Python 3, Standard ML of New Jersey, Java

 ## Problem Set 3 :

-### Vaccine
+### Vaccine :

-Given a 2 stacks, one empty and one loaded with the letters "A", "C", "G", "U", find a way to move all the elements of the loaded stack to the empty one, so that the letters will be grouped.
+Given 2 stacks, one initially empty (stack n.1) and one loaded with the letters "A", "C", "G", "U" (stack n.2), find a way to move all the elements of stack n.2 to stack n.1, so that the letters will be grouped.
 You have three available moves :

 "p" : will push the top element of the loaded stack to the other.

-"c" : will transform all the letters of the loaded stack to their complements (from the RNA basis, A <-> U, C <-> G).
+"c" : will change all the letters of stack n.2 stack to their complements (from the RNA basis, A <-> U, C <-> G).

-"r" : will reverse the initally empty stack.
+"r" : will reverse stack n.1.

 You should find the most efficient way to do it, which means you need to do as less moves as you can.